deephdc/deep-docs/source/user/howto/train-model-remotely.rst

     * Install oidc-agent and configure it for DEEP-IAM.
 Instructions for this can be found  :doc:`here <oidc-agent>`.
 Make sure you follow the instructions in the *Usage with orchent* section.
     * Install `orchent <https://github.com/indigo-dc/orchent/releases>`_ tool

-For this example we are going to use `DEEP-Nextcloud <https://nc.deep-hybrid-datacloud.eu>`_ for storing you data you also have to:
+For this example we are going to use `DEEP-Nextcloud <https://nc.deep-hybrid-datacloud.eu>`_ for storing you data.
+This means you also have to:

     * Register at `DEEP-Nextcloud <https://nc.deep-hybrid-datacloud.eu>`_
     * Follow the **Nextcloud configuration for rclone** :doc:`here <rclone>`.
 This will give you <your_nextcloud_username> and <your_nextcloud_password>.